jamie2210/CI_MS1_TBC/README.md

 ### **Backgrounds**

-- The only background image used is on the index.html as the hero image it was chosen as it shows 2 gloves coming together which is a symbol of repsect, unity and companionship. all of whic the club stands for.
+- The only background image used is on the index.html as the hero image it was chosen as it shows 2 gloves coming together which is a symbol of repsect, unity and companionship. all of which the club stands for.
-- All over backgrounds are either an off-white as white is too garish or black.
+- All over backgrounds are either an off-white or black.

 ## **Images**